SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: object Renew response

 The EPP Renew command is mapped to a nested collection resource, named "renewals".
 Not all EPP object types include support for the renew command.
-If the EPP request results in a renewal of the object, then the server MUST return HTTP status code 200 (OK).
+If the EPP request results in a renewal of the object, then the server MUST return HTTP status code 200 (OK) and include the Location header for the renewed object URL.

 Example Domain Renew request: